 7. Consider a Redraw Facility

 Redraw facilities allow homeowners to make extra repayments on their mortgages and withdraw the money if they need it.
-Because the extra money you put towards your mortgage is separate from the home loan, you can access it when you want.

 Frequently, lenders will offer to redraw facilities to borrowers at no charge.
 Although these can be useful, there are a few important facts about redraw facilities you should understand before you sign on the dotted line.